 When you’re not in videoconferencing rooms designed to handle audio echo cancellation, the potential exists that participants may generate audio echo.
 Generally speaking, anyone using a PC or mobile device should adhere to the following best practices:

-There are a variety of settings you can change for your account:
+There are a variety of settings you can change for your account such as:

 Was this article helpful?